 City Life and Noise Pollution

 If you live in a city, then noise is a common everyday element that you don't consciously notice.
 However, simply being conditioned to accept noise doesn't mean there isn't a physical side-effect.
-According to the UCLA Health Impact Assessment Clearinghouse Learning and Information Center (HIA-CLIC), noise has a tremendous impact on the quality of life that people living in cities can expect.
+According to the National Center for Biotechnology Information, noise has a tremendous impact on the quality of life that people living in cities can expect.
 The fact that urban dwellers can be as adaptable as they are does not mean that noise pollution isn't a severe problem associated with city living.

 Things You Can Do